brian-rose/env-415/syllabus.md

 The instructor and TA will assist you meeting all these goals.

 The grade for the written papers will be determined by both scientific content and clarity of presentation.
-Notebooks are due Tuesday May 8 2018 (last day of classes) by 5 pm (by email). **Late papers will be subject to a grade penalty of 5/15 per day.**
+Notebooks are due Friday May 8 2020 (last day of classes) by 5 pm (by email). **Late papers will be subject to a grade penalty of 5/15 per day.**

 The purpose of the oral presentations is to share your work with your classmates and practice your presentation skills.
 Each student will give a brief presentation (about 8 minutes), followed by a brief class discussion.
 Grades for the oral presentation will be based primarily on clarity.
-Oral presentations will be scheduled for Thursday May 3 and Tuesday May 8 (the last two class days).
+Oral presentations will be scheduled for Thursday April 30 and Tuesday May 5 (the last two class days).

 You will work independently on your own project.
 However we strongly encourage you to discuss with your classmates and give each other feedback along the way.
 You will be asked to submit a one-paragraph project proposal at some point in the second half of the semester.